 - Example 1: Recipient reports at recertification interview in May that she will not be attending summer school classes and won't need child care services for the time spent at school.
 She will continue to work for her current employer.
 She does plan to return to school in the fall and will need care for her children while she attends evening classes.
 The next term starts September 20.
-It would be the recipient's responsibility to report the changes within ten (10) days of them occurring. - Example 2: [Recipient reports at interview that they have a 6-month probation at work with an anticipated raise date of October 30, that will put her over the 85% SMI.
-DCBS/Family Support Staff should instruct the recipient of their responsibility to report changes within ten (10) calendar days of them occurring.]
+It would be the recipient's responsibility to report the changes within ten (10) days of them occurring. - Example 2: Recipient reports at interview that they have a 6-month probation at work with an anticipated raise date of October 30.
+DCBS/Family Support Staff should instruct the recipient of their responsibility to report changes within ten (10) calendar days of them occurring.